18 Most Common Animals Living In Ponds

 Mosquitos

 Mosquitos are a variety of fly that lives mostly in dark and cold areas such as forests and ponds.
-Their primary source of food is feeding on the blood of animals, (see also: Animals That Drink Blood)as well as honeydew from plants.
+Their primary source of food is feeding on the blood of animals, (see also: Animals That Drink Blood)as well as honeydew from pond plants.

 An interesting fact about mosquitos is that they have been around since the Jurassic ages.